 C13.01.
 The officers of this congregation and the pastor shall constitute the Executive Committee.

 C13.02.
-A Nominating Committee of five voting members of this congregation, including, if possible, the outgoing members of the Congregation Council,, shall be elected at the annual meeting for a term of one year.
+A Nominating Committee of five voting members of this congregation, including, if possible, the outgoing members of the Congregation Council, shall be elected at the annual meeting for a term of one year.
 Members of the Nominating Committee are not eligible for consecutive reelection.

 C13.03.
 An Audit Committee of three voting members shall be elected by the Congregation Council.
 Audit Committee members shall not be members of the Congregation Council.
 Term of office shall be three years, with one member elected each year.
 Members shall be eligible for reelection.